Azai Nagamasa: Siege of Odani Castle

-In 1573, Nobunaga laid siege to Odani Castle.
-Although the Asakura sent a relief force, Nobunaga defeated this force and chased the Asakura into their lands.
+In July 1573, Nobunaga laid siege to Odani Castle.
+Although the Asakura clan sent a relief force, Nobunaga defeated this force and chased the Asakura into their lands.
 Shortly thereafter, the Asakura were destroyed.
 Nobunaga then returned south to prosecute the siege of Odani Castle.

 Nagamasa had no hope of winning, and chose to commit seppuku.
 Before dying, he entrusted his wife Oichi and their three daughters to Nobunaga.

 Nobunaga later convinced Oichi to tell him where she had sent her infant son and Nagamasa's male heir, Manpukumaru, saying that he wanted the boy to live with and raise him.
 However, Nobunaga had Hideyoshi execute Manpukumaru, and the head was displayed on a stake.
 Nobunaga ensured that his sister, Oichi, was uninformed of this but she eventually came to that suspicion.
 There are reports that Nobunaga bore a strong grudge against Nagamasa for his perceived betrayal of their alliance even though it was he who broke the agreement first.
 It has also been reported that Nobunaga had the skulls of Nagamasa, Hisamasa, and the Asakura leader lacquered so that they could be used as cups, but whether this is historically accurate or merely fabricated to heighten Nobunaga's reputation is debatable.